 - Displays strong interpersonal skills, working and supporting all departments of the health center.

 Competitive benefits package.
-Generous tuition assistance after 1 year of service.
+Generous tuition reimbursement after 1 year of service.

 Please send resumes to: